 Storm Watch: School closures and cancellations

-Here is a list of school closures, cancellations and bus interruptions for Tuesday, Feb.
-8, 2022:
+Here is a list of school closures and cancellations for Monday, Feb.
+14, 2022:

 NOVA SCOTIA